olexstet/Master_Thesis_SO/Experiments/Readme.md

 Remarks: As experiments take a lot of time to execute, the decision was taken to execute them one by one and not creating a script that allow to run everything at once.

+For more explanations about the Vacation2, execution and results can be read in the thesis munuscript.